[6 MIN READ]

-Kristy Carrington, MBA, MSN, RN, NEA-BC is Swedish's regional chief nursing officer.
-After joining Swedish in 2015 as First Hill's Director of Acute Care, in 2021 Kristy was named regional chief nursing officer.
-In that role she has led efforts to centralize the management of staffing, scheduling and patient flow across all five Swedish hospitals.
+Kristy Carrington, MBA, MSN, RN, NEA-BC, the interim chief executive for Providence Swedish North Puget Sound, previously served as the chief nursing officer for the region and as First Hill’s director of acute care before that.
 Throughout the pandemic, Kristy has worked to implement nursing-sensitive operations and sought to be a sensitive and relational leader striving to make an impact on patients and fellow caregivers.
-For our series on two years of COVID-19, we spoke with Kristy about her memories from the beginning of the pandemic, the heroic role of our nurses and her hopes for the future of the nursing.
+For our series on two years of COVID-19, we spoke with Kristy about her memories from the beginning of the pandemic, the heroic role of our nurses and her hopes for the future of nursing.

-A: I don't think I could actually ever forget what it was like at the beginning of the pandemic.
-There are couple things that stand out to me: One was navigating the uncertainty and ambiguity, because there was so much we didn't know.
+I don't think I could actually ever forget what it was like at the beginning of the pandemic.
+There are a couple things that stand out to me: One was navigating the uncertainty and ambiguity, because there was so much we didn't know.
 We didn't know a lot about the virus.
-We didn't know much about how easily it spread or what the long-lasting effect were—we just knew it was serious.
+We didn't know much about how easily it spread or what the long-lasting effects were — we just knew it was serious.
 And I think there was a tremendous amount of fear around that from the frontline all the way up to the leaders.

 But then you pair that with the courage on display; the desire to fight the virus and to do the right thing were really inspirational.
 Caregivers were saying, "Okay, we’ve got to get out there and take care of each other and take care of the patients that are coming in," despite all this uncertainty and fear.